hbclad/Erdos_Trees/machine_learning/machine_learning_attempts.md

 Here we can put which ideas and models we have tried along with their performance stats: accuracy, precision, error rates, etc.

+In all models lets set random_state = 216 for reproducibility.

 ## Allie